rozek/banglejs-2-activities/README.md

 <br clear="left">

-The referenced source code considers the currently configured "theme".
-The screenshots shown above have been taken for a dark theme - your watch may therefore look different.
+The referenced source code considers the currently configured "theme" (and may therefore look different than shown in the screenshot on your watch depending on which theme you prefer).

-A clock made with this face is stylish because of its minimalism and perfectly readable even without backlight.
+A clock made with this face is perfectly readable even without backlight.
 If you don't need to know the seconds, you may even remove the second hand (and reduce power consumption a bit)

 ### Hour Numbers ###